asreview/asreview/docs/source/extensions/extension_covid19.rst

 the WHO COVID-19 database of publications, the preprint servers bioRxiv and medRxiv and papers contributed by specific publishers.

-The dataset is updated shortly after a release by the Allen Institute for AI.
+The dataset is available shortly after a release by the Allen Institute for AI.

 Pre-print dataset
 -----------------